nicky-nym/nicky-nym.github.io/pages/cities.md

 By striving for simplicity, these new designs avoid using lots of "fragile" technologies, like elevators and traffic lights.

 * **Durable** & **reliable**
-  - The impossible design is a more reliable design, because it has fewer parts that can break, and fewer parts that need power sources.
+  - The Impossible design is a more reliable design, because it has fewer parts that can break, and fewer parts that need power sources.
 It has a transportation system that can be run by human power alone, if necessary.
 That's one of the advantages of getting rid of all the traffic lights, buses, subway cars, automobiles, taxis, elevators, escalators, delivery drones, etc.

   > "even when a [New York City subway] station has an elevator, workers have struggled to keep them working properly.
 Only about 94 percent of elevators were available in August, according to the transit agency.
 The rate is worse for escalators -- 87 percent were working." [^fitzsimmons]